 If this is true with your child, it can result in selective eating, especially with vegetables.

-6. Your Child is Sensitive to Texture
+6. Your Child Has a Texture Aversion

-When I hear a child is not eating, I am suspicious of texture aversion.
+When I hear a child is not eating, I sometimes am suspicious of texture aversion.
 If your child is leery of foods that are mushy, wet or slippery, she may be exhibiting signs of sensory sensitivity.

 Picky eaters who tend to eat bland foods or all white foods may also be sensitive to the appearance or smell of food.
 This can be the case in children with ADHD or autism.